Maitree Express

-The Maitree Express train (মৈত্রী এক্সপ্রেস), pronounced Moitree Express is the first modern day, fully air conditioned, international, express train service connecting Dhaka in Bangladesh to Kolkata in the Indian state of West Bengal.
+The Maitree Express (13109/13110) train (মৈত্রী এক্সপ্রেস), often pronounced Moitree Express, was the first express train service connecting Dhaka in Bangladesh to Kolkata in the Indian state of West Bengal.
 The Bengali name Maitree Express means Friendship Express when translated to English, denoting the significance of the train service to the friendly foreign relations between India and Bangladesh.
 Previously train services between the two countries existed before the partition of India by the British and the Maitree Express re-established this connection between Dhaka and Kolkata in 2008 after being closed for 43 years.
-In 2017 a second train service, the Bandhan Express, was inaugurated connecting Kolkata with the Bangladeshi city of Khulna, recreating the previous Barisal Express train route.
+In 2017, a second train service, the Bandhan Express, was inaugurated connecting Kolkata with the Bangladeshi city of Khulna, recreating the previous Barisal Express train route.
 A valid visa and passport is required beforehand to purchase a ticket for the Maitree Express train.
 Tickets are available at Dhaka Cantonment railway station in Bangladesh and at Chitpur Station in Kolkata, India.
+Together with the Bandhan Express train and the Mitali Express train, the Maitree Express train is one of three modern day fully air conditioned passenger train links between India and Bangladesh.

 The commercial run of this train was suspended in the wake of the global COVID-19 pandemic since March 2020.
 However, the train resumed its service again from 29 May 2022.
-Together with the Bandhan Express train and the Mitali Express train, the Maitree Express train is one of three modern day fully air conditioned passenger train links between India and Bangladesh.
+Since 19 July 2024, the service was suspended indefinitely due to political unrest in Bangladesh.